01-edu/public/subjects/keycodes-symphony/README.md

 - the HTML file [keycodes-symphony.html](/public/subjects/keycodes-symphony/keycodes-symphony.html) to open in the browser, which includes:

-  - the JS script running some code, and which will also allow to run yours
+  - the JS script which will allow to run your code
   - some CSS pre-styled classes: feel free to use those as they are, or modify them

 ### Expected result